cytoscape/cytoscape/README.md

 ```
 mvn clean deploy
 ```
 Note that **you will need to configure the Nexus server in ~/.m2/settings.xml before doing this.** Deploying to Nexus will always rebuild Cytoscape, so each deployment will have a different timestamp/SHA hash than the last deployment (even if nothing has changed).
+The Cytoscape Project POM does not deploy and will throw an error.
+This is expected.

 ## Building Installers
 To build installers, we use a proprietary tool called install4j.
 This can be downloaded [here](https://www.ej-technologies.com/download/install4j/files) - the license key should be available to core team members.
 After installing install4j, you may need to update the path in the build configuration, which is set in the install4j.executable property in gui-distribution/packaging/pom.xml.
 The default value will work with the default install path on a Mac - this will need to be changed if you are building on a Windows/Linux system or install to a non-default path on Mac (it is advised not to commit changes to this property, as it is intended to be set locally).